apehex/tokun/articles/unicode.md

 [0, 0, 4, 18, 0, 0, 0, 32, 0, 0, 4, 63, 0, 0, 4, 64, 0, 0, 4, 62, 0, 0, 4, 65, 0, 0, 4, 66, 0, 0, 4, 75, 0, 0, 4, 69, 0, 0, 0, 32, 0, 0, 4, 65, 0, 0, 4, 59, 0, 0, 4, 67, 0, 0, 4, 71, 0, 0, 4, 48, 0, 0, 4, 79, 0, 0, 4, 69, 0, 0, 0, 32, 0, 0, 4, 63, 0, 0, 4, 62, 0, 0, 4, 61, 0, 0, 4, 79, 0, 0, 4, 66, 0, 0, 4, 56, 0, 0, 4, 79, 0, 0, 0, 32, 0, 0, 0, 171, 0, 0, 4, 59, 0, 0, 4, 53, 0, 0, 4, 58, 0, 0, 4, 65, 0, 0, 4, 53, 0, 0, 4, 60, 0, 0, 4, 48, 0, 0, 0, 187, 0, 0, 0, 32, 0, 0, 4, 56, 0, 0, 0, 32, 0, 0, 0, 171, 0, 0, 4, 66, 0, 0, 4, 62, 0, 0, 4, 58, 0, 0, 4, 53, 0, 0, 4, 61, 0, 0, 0, 187, 0, 0, 0, 32, 0, 0, 4, 56, 0, 0, 4, 52, 0, 0, 4, 53, 0, 0, 4, 61, 0, 0, 4, 66, 0, 0, 4, 56, 0, 0, 4, 71, 0, 0, 4, 61, 0, 0, 4, 75, 0, 0, 0, 46]
 ```

+## Notice

+In the following sections, I have minimized the interface of [Tiktokenizer][tiktokenizer-gpt-4], but the data is still accurate.

+western language
+interested on perspective other culture / continent

 ## Language Basis

 - computer: sequence => codepoint => byte => bits